 For six long days, Ike lay in his bed, eating little and growing more pale and wan.
 Mrs. Yoder was sure the cure had failed and had just about given up hope.
 But on the seventh morning, the hex doctor came to their house to tell them that Jake Wetzel had dropped dead right in front of his house.
 Mrs. Yoder shrieked with delight at the news, and she and the doctor started up the stairs to tell Ike.
 But Ike didn’t need to be told.
 At the very moment of Jake’s death, the strength started returning to Ike.
 He was sitting up in bed when his wife entered the room.
 He looked better than he had in weeks.
 “What’s for dinner?” he wanted to know.
 In no time at all Ike and his wife and their children and the hex doctor were gathered at the table.
 From that day on Ike Yoder was a healthy man.

 This story is taken in it’s entirety from a book entitled “Spooky Pennsylvania, Tales of Hauntings, Strange Happenings, and Other Local Lore.”
+I have no permission to include it here and will graciously remove it if so asked.
 The stories therein are retold by S.E.
 Schlosser.
 This and many other fine tales can be found on her award-winning website: www.Americanfolklore.net